ai-driven-dev/prompts/README.md

 ### **Phase 3: Develop a Detailed Plan of Actions**
 - **Objective**: Outline each step to implement and configure the architecture.
+- **Rules**:
+  - Not git actions, only technical steps.
+  - No code generation, only setup instructions.
+  - No assumptions, no "not needed" steps.
 - **Actions**:
-  - **Configuration Tasks**: External dependency setup, token generation, key management.
+  - **Configuration Tasks**: External dependency setup, token generation, key management, environment variables.
   - **Technical Setup**: Initializing the project, installing dependencies, creating files/folders.
   - Ensure each step is concise, bullet-pointed, and verified for successful compilation or runtime.
 - **Output**: